 Chatham University Business

 In our technological society a successful administrator, entrepreneur, or researcher is one who can understand the impact of change and effectively deal with it.
 The opinion of a growing number of professionals is that students graduating from programs emphasizing the liberal arts are better prepared to understand and manage change than others more narrowly educated.
-It is the purpose of Chatham’s department of business to complement the student’s liberal arts training by providing her with the fundamental tools necessary to comprehend the technical as well as the human environment in which we work.
+It is the purpose of Chatham’s department of business to complement students’ liberal arts training by providing them with the fundamental tools necessary to comprehend the technical as well as the human environment in which we work.